mimblewimble/grin/doc/build.md

 ```sh
 docker build -t grin -f etc/Dockerfile .
 ```
+For floonet, use `etc/Dockerfile.floonet` instead

 You can bind-mount your grin cache to run inside the container.

 ```sh
 docker run -it -d -v $HOME/.grin:/root/.grin grin
 ```
+If you prefer to use a docker named volume, you can pass `-v dotgrin:/root/.grin` instead.
+Using a named volume copies default configurations upon volume creation

 ## Cross-platform builds